opmashin/Oll_Korrect/_posts/2021-01-26-Monte-Carlo-Options-Pricing.md

     return np.mean(expiry_premium)
 ```

-Now we have the premium, who iterate through the possible sigma values to find the the one that provides a premium value most closest to the current premium in the market.
+Now we have the premium, we now iterate through the possible sigma values to find the the one that provides a premium value closest to the current premium in the market.
-and use that sigma to  calculate the IV
+and use that sigma to  calculate the IV.
 IV can be derived from the following formula

 ![std to iv](https://raw.githubusercontent.com/opmashin/Oll_Korrect/master/images/std_to_iv.png)